Jacobs School of Music: Musical Arts Center

 The Musical Arts Center, known as the MAC, is the school's largest performance facility.
 Designed by Indianapolis architect Evans Woollen III and completed in 1972, it is an example of the Brutalist architecture style.
-The facility is equipped with a cylindrical-shapted opera theater with European-style seating for 1,460 and space for a 100-piece orchestra, as well as studios, classrooms, and rehearsal facilities for music and ballet.
+The facility is equipped with a cylindrical-shaped opera theater with European-style seating for 1,460 and space for a 100-piece orchestra, as well as studios, classrooms, and rehearsal facilities for music and ballet.
 The backstage area occupies more than half of the building.
 The 90×60 foot stage is often compared to that of the Metropolitan Opera House in New York, while the unsegmented seating design in the orchestral seats is based on the seating arrangement of the Bayreuth Festspielhaus.
 Currently, the MAC hosts performances of six operas and three ballets annually, as well as orchestra concerts.

 Peau Rouge Indiana, a large sculpture by Alexander Calder, sits on the lawn in front of the MAC.
 It was renovated over the course of two months during the Fall 2007 semester.